 The Company is a strong believer in the Pakka Group philosophy of giving back to the community and acknowledging the role played by communities in the growth of our business.
 The Company stands for For Better Living which embeds actions towards For Better Communities, For Better Sourcing and For Better Planet.

 CSR activities, projects, and programs undertaken by the Company are in accordance with Section 135 of the Act and the rules made thereunder.
-Such CSR activities exclude activities undertaken in pursuance of its normal course
+Such CSR activities exclude activities undertaken in pursuance of its normal course of business.
+During the year under review, the CSR initiatives of the Company focused on womens education.
+Such CSR projects undertaken by the Company contribute to Sustainable Development Goals (SDGs).

-The Board of Directors of the Company has adopted a Corporate Social Responsibility (CSR) Policy as available under Policy tab of Investors Section on the website www.pakka.com of the Company on the recommendation of CSR Committee and this policy has been amended from time to time to ensure its continued relevance and to align it with the amendments to applicable provisions of law.
+The Board of Directors of the Company has adopted a Corporate Social Responsibility (CSR) Policy as available under the Policy tab of the Investors Section on the website www.pakka.com of the Company on the recommendation of the CSR Committee and this policy has been amended from time to time to ensure its continued relevance and to align it with the amendments to applicable provisions of law.
 The Company undertakes CSR activities in accordance with the said Policy.

-The Company undertakes majority of CSR through Pakka Foundation (Previously known as K. K. Charitable Foundation).
+The Company undertakes the majority of CSR through Pakka Foundation (Previously known as K. K. Charitable Foundation).
 Pakka Foundation works along with the Board and the CSR committee in order to identify and implement CSR initiatives of the Company.
 Key CSR initiatives of the Company focus on Women Education, Child Development, Water Conservation, Healthcare and Sanitation.
-During the year under review, the Company has spent H101.57/- Lakhs for its CSR activities during the financial 2023-24.
+During the year under review, the Company spent H101.57/- Lakhs for its CSR activities during the financial 2024-25.

 The Chief Financial Officer of the Company has certified that CSR funds disbursed for the projects have been utilized for the purposes and in the manner as approved by the Board.